A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Preliminaries

-In addition to minimizing the number of infections, the policymaker also wants to mitigate fairness concerns with respect to the number of people quarantined in $V_1$ and infected in $V_2$ for a specific demographic group.
-They want to ensure demographic groups are not affected disproportionately by our contact tracing algorithms.
-In order to account for this, we abstract the attributes of a node $v\in V$ by a label $\ell(v)\in L$.
+In addition to minimizing infections, the policymaker also wants to ensure no demographic group is affected disproportionately by our contact tracing algorithms.
+In particular, the number of people quarantined in $V_1$ and infected in $V_2$ should be fair with respect to demographic groups.
+To account for this, we abstract away the attributes of a node $v\in V$ by a label $\ell(v)\in L$.
 We assume $\bigcup_{\ell\in L}\mathcal{R}_\ell=V$, where $\mathcal{R}_\ell\subseteq V$ denote the set of nodes with label $\ell\in L$.
-We assume we are given constraints $B_{\ell}$ for $\ell\in L$ on the number of people in $V_1\cap \mathcal{R}_\ell$ to quarantine and constraints $a_\ell$ for $\ell\in L$ on the expected number of infections in $V_2\cap \mathcal{R}_\ell$.
-We will show how to extend our algorithms to satisfy these constraints.
+We also assume we are given constraints $B_{\ell}$ for $\ell\in L$ on the number of people in $V_1\cap \mathcal{R}_\ell$ to quarantine and constraints $a_\ell$ for $\ell\in L$ on the expected number of infections in $V_2\cap \mathcal{R}_\ell$.
+(Note that this is for full generality.
+One useful example to think about is where the budgets for each demographic group is proportional to their size, i.e., $B_\ell$ is proportional to $|V_1\cap\mathcal{R}_\ell|$ and $a_\ell$ is proportional to $|V_2\cap\mathcal{R}_\ell|$.)
+We will show how to extend our algorithms to satisfy these constraints while maintaining their utility.

+{Our MDP model: In each timestep, the infected nodes are shown in red.
+The set of nodes in $V_1$ is colored by blue and green, where green represents that the solution to \prob{} suggests them to isolate.
+The nodes in orange and yellow are in $V_2$, where yellow nodes are not exposed since the green nodes self isolate.
+Since this figure considers the simple deterministic case, all nodes in the neighborhood of (non-isolated) infected nodes get infected in the next time step.
+Recovered nodes are depicted in grey.}